toothpaste-main/deadflat/README.md

 Useful flags:

-- `--dry-run` — report what it would do without writing anything.
+- `--dry-run` — don't touch any material/texture files, but still write `flatten_report.json` so you can review the plan first.
 Good for a first pass over the whole folder before committing to it.
+- `--keep-hue` — skip the desaturation step and keep each material's own average color instead of converting it to grey.
 - `--flatten-roughness` / `--flatten-ao` — also flatten roughness and
   ambient-occlusion textures.
 Not required by the "flat color, no normal map" spec, but AO maps in particular can still visibly darken corners and